 4.1 None of our advice shall be used by any law firm or by any other adviser without our express written consent.
 EEF reserves the right not to comment on the advice provided by any other solicitor or adviser or by in-house staff, although a second opinion may be provided.

-4.2 Unless you subscribe to Level 2 or Level 3 service options which includes EEF’s HR Tribunals and/or Settlements support service, or accordingly buy tribunal and/or settlement agreement support on a PAYG basis, EEF will not generally communicate with any other party on your behalf or enter into settlement negotiations.
-EEF will not attend any Employment Tribunal or other hearing on your behalf unless you have subscribed to or bought one of EEF’s Tribunals and Settlements Service Options.
-Litigation support is not provided in relation to health and safety, environmental or other any legal matters or claims save to the extent these may be raised in an employment claim (and then only if you have subscribed to or bought one of EEF’s Tribunals and Settlements Service Option).
+4.2 Unless you subscribe to the Level 2 service option which includes EEF’s Settlements support service, or accordingly buy tribunal and/or settlement agreement support on a PAYG basis, EEF will not generally communicate with any other party on your behalf or enter into settlement negotiations.
+EEF will not attend any Employment Tribunal or other hearing on your behalf unless you have paid for the relevant subscription or PAYG service.
+Litigation support is not provided in relation to health and safety, environmental or other any legal matters or claims save to the extent these may be raised in an employment claim (and then only if you have subscribed to or bought on a PAYG basis EEF’s Tribunals and/or Settlements support).

 4.3 EEF may refuse to act for you on any matter if: